WIPACrepo/vagrant-i3live/README.md

 any local changes you make on the VM up to your fork and issue pull requests from there:

+    # Get into the shared partition
     cd /vagrant
     # change githubber to your username:
     git clone git@github.com:githubber/IceCube-Live.git live

 ... and make sure it's up to date with the latest production master:

+    # Get into the /vagrant/live directory created by the clone command
     cd live
     # Do once:
     git remote add upstream git@github.com:WIPACrepo/IceCube-Live.git